 All hikers know that wearing the correct type of hiking boots is an important part of completing a successful hiking trip.
 They also know that taking care of their hiking boots must be one of their top priorities, or else they’ll be replacing them often.
 Hiking boots may be designed to walk through mud, rivers, and over rough terrain, but that doesn’t mean they don’t need some TLC after each trip.
 Knowing how to wash hiking boots is essential for keeping them in shape.
+See piece on

 Knowing how to clean the dirt, mud, sand, and rocks from hiking boots will make them last for a long time.
 Although, before learning how to clean hiking boots, you should probably know what they are made from.